Jeunese/jeunese.github.io/docs/voice-and-tone.md

 > **Note:**
 >
-> Formality in writing is a spectrum.
-While everyday contractions are encouraged because they're easier to read, avoid less common or colloquial contractions, such as "that'd" instead of "that would", or "mightn't" instead of "might not".
+> While everyday contractions are encouraged because they're easier to read, avoid less common or colloquial contractions, such as "that'd" instead of "that would", or "mightn't" instead of "might not".
+These latter examples are *harder* to read and reduce the level of formality too much.
->
-> For more information, see [Formality, professionalism, and user-friendliness](https://jeunese.github.io/#/style-guide?id=formality-professionalism-and-user-friendliness).

 ### Be clear